-It can affect anyone from any background or economic status.
-It is a myth to think it could never happen in “my” family or that it’s confined to a particular class of people.
+It can affect any age, race, sex, gender, socioeconomic status, religious background or ethnicity.
 No one is immune to the possibility of becoming enslaved to a substance.

 Sometimes it’s difficult to tell if you’re addicted to a substance, and you may be wondering if you need professional help.
 The Diagnostic and Statistical Manual of Mental Disorders outlines the signs of a substance use order.
 You might be addicted and need help if:

 The 1-800-662-HELP (4357) National Substance Abuse Helpline (also known as the Treatment Referral Routing Service) is a confidential, free, 24-hour-a-day, 365-day-a-year, information service provided by the Substance Abuse and Mental Health Services Administration.
 Anyone who calls this number may speak to someone in English or Spanish.
 The helpline is designed for individuals and family members facing substance use and/or mental disorders.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.
 Callers can also order free publications and other information.

 Yes, and in fact this is common.
 Those who have an addiction are also likely to have what are called “co-occurring disorders,” such as a mental health issue(s) like depression or anxiety.
 It is common for people to have more than one substance or process/behavior addiction.
 Research clearly links substance use to problems with gambling, video gaming, disordered eating, Internet use and compulsive sexual behavior.
 Not every addict has multiple addictions or another psychological problem, but in general, there is a lot of overlap between these issues.